Best stocks to invest in 2026 and hold forever

 • Sales growth (past 5 years): N/A

-🐌 Key considerations before investing in Mizuho Financial Group
+🐌 Key considerations before investing in Resona Holdings

-• Domestic Competition Threat: Intense competition from other major Japanese banks, regional financial institutions, and digital-first fintech companies continues to pressure market share, profitability, and customer acquisition efforts.
+• Competitive Banking Sector: Resona faces competition from major Japanese banks, regional institutions, and fintech companies that pressure market share and pricing across key banking segments and customer groups continuously over cycles.

 Financial Health